 We have three reporters traveling along the hurricane's path as communities prepare for the storm.
 First, NPR's Ari Shapiro in Galveston.

 ARI SHAPIRO: We're driving through the streets of Galveston about 24 hours before the storm is schedule to come ashore.
 And the streets are empty but not as empty as I would have expected them to be given that this is a low lying area.
 There's a mandatory evacuation and local officials have used the phrase certain death to describe what people are in store for if they stick around.

-Ms. ELLIE PARKER (Galveston Resident): I've never seen — it's a foot over the sea wall now, so I'm nervous.
+ELLIE PARKER: I've never seen - it's a foot over the sea wall now, so I'm nervous.
 We're in big trouble, aren't we?

 SHAPIRO: A few blocks away, James Turner is in line to buy supplies at a packed gas station.
 He's lived in Galveston since 1940.

-Mr. JAMES TURNER (Galveston Resident): Make a long story short, my wife passed Monday.
+JAMES TURNER: Make a long story short, my wife passed Monday.
 We was going to have the funeral this weekend.
 They had to cancel everything, so I'm going to stay until everything is over.

 SHAPIRO: His family has urged him to leave, but he won't go until he's buried his wife.
 Three years ago, Turner tried to evacuate during Hurricane Rita.
 He was stuck in traffic 21 hours.